mantidproject/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

   maximum of 18 plots.
 - The WorkspaceIndex and Q value in the FitPropertyBrowser are now updated when the Plot Spectrum number is changed.
   This improvement can be seen in ConvFit when functions which depend on Q value are selected.
+- Fit and Fit Sequential in the Fit combobox above the FitPropertyBrowser are now disabled while fitting is taking place.

 Bugfixes
 ########